 My father was fascinated by the German language and so I kind of absorbed his interest.
 It started there.
 In graduate school I met my wife, who is Danish.
 The two languages are very different, but they share enough similarities that it was easier for me to learn.

 I don’t think there’s a “demand” for Danish literature, any more than Ecuadorian or Korean.
 There are a number of great Danish writers — a few Nobel prize winners, mostly forgotten today — but you do see very few of them in print over here.
-Peter Hoeg is probably the most well-known Danish writer living today after the success of Borderliners (a great book), 2316720789_763bee30d1but Christian Jungerson published a big book here last year, The Exception, that got great reviews (I haven’t read it), and this year Hawthorne Books published Peter Fogtdal’s The Tsar’s Dwarf.
+Peter Hoeg is probably the most well-known Danish writer living today after the success of Borderliners (a great book), but Christian Jungerson published a big book here last year, The Exception, that got great reviews (I haven’t read it), and this year Hawthorne Books published Peter Fogtdal’s The Tsar’s Dwarf.
 I don’t know how the translation reads — though since Tiina Nunnally translates, I suspect it’s wonderful — but the original is terrific and fun.
 Fogtdal has quite a few books, so there’s plenty more to mine there.

 I think I do it simply because I love doing it, it’s a neat challenge, and there are a large number of great undiscovered Danish writers out there.